All Episodes

 The major record companies would love to see me dead.

-The power companies, the ABA and so forth.
+The power companies, the ABA, and so forth.

-There's a lot of people.
+Maybe even the phone company miss a lot of people.

 West of the Rockies, you're on the air with Wayne Green.